Why School? Revised and Expanded Edition, 2014Mike Rose

 We need such appeals, I think, because we have lost our way.

-We live in an anxious age and seek our grounding, our assurances in ways that don't satisfy our longing - that, in fact, make things worse.
-We've lost hope in the public sphere and grab at private solutions, which undercut the sharing of obligation and risk and keep us scrambling for individual advantage.
+We live in an anxious age and seek our grounding, our assurances in ways that don't satisfy our longing—that, in fact, make things worse.
+We've lost hope in the public sphere and grab at market-based and private solutions, which undercut the sharing of obligation and risk and keeps us scrambling for individual advantage.
+Though we pride ourselves as a nation of opportunity and a second chance, our social policies can be terribly ungenerous.
+As we try to improve our schools, we rush to one-dimensional solutions, to technological and structural "game changers" that all too often lead to new problems.
 We've narrowed the purpose of schooling to economic competitiveness, our kids becoming economic indicators.
-We've reduced our definition of human development and achievement - that miraculous growth of intelligence, sensibility, and the discovery of the world - to a test score.
-Though we pride ourselves as a nation of opportunity and a second chance, our social policies have become terribly ungenerous.
-We rush to embrace the new - in work, in goods, in the language we use to describe our problems - yet long for tradition, for craft, for the touch of earth, wood, another hand.
+And we've reduced our definition of human development and achievement—that miraculous growth of intelligence, sensibility, and the discovery of the world—to a test score.

+Praise for Why School?Selected by Bill Moyers as a "must read" book of 2009.
 "I interviewed Mike Rose 20 years ago for my series WORLD OF IDEAS.
 He was already on the path to becoming one of our most exciting thinkers about education in the lives of marginalized people.
-He lives in the real world, and this new book — slim and vividly written — is an inspiration for how to cope with it in our classrooms."
+He lives in the real world, and this new book—slim and vividly written—is an inspiration for how to cope with it in our classrooms."

-"Aims to reinvigorate a discussion on the value of education in a democracy … strongly advocates for education that values reflection, curiosity, and imagination rather than the quantifiable measures favored by economics."
+"Aims to reinvigorate a discussion on the value of education in a democracy...strongly advocates for education that values reflection, curiosity, and imagination rather than the quantifiable measures favored by economists."

 "One of the most insightful, challenging, honest, helpful, and encouraging books I've read in many years."